KimKirk/Business-Data-Analysis/README.md

    - Descriptive Statistics identifies and calculates descriptive statistics
    - Graphs displays histograms and boxplots
    - Test holds results for statistical tests run
 10. VALUE is numeric continuous, normally distributed.
-STATUS is nominal, categorical consisting of two independent groups of "occupied" and "vacant".
+STATUS is categorical, nominal consisting of two independent groups of "occupied" and "vacant".
-11. Hypothesis tested was if there is a difference between the market VALUE for "occupied" and "vacant" STATUS.
+11. Hypothesis tested: "is a difference between the market VALUE for "occupied" and "vacant" STATUS?"
 A two sample t-Test assuming unequal variances was run to determine statisical significance between group means; results are listed in the "Summary Report" worksheet.